gioblu/PJON/specification/PJON-protocol-specification-v0.1.md

 ```

 ###PJON Protocol specification v0.1
-The first experimental specification of the PJON protocol layer has been drafted with the goal of offering a new open-source, multi-master communications bus system Standard.
+The first experimental specification of the PJON protocol has been drafted with the goal of offering a new open-source, multi-master communications bus system Standard.
 Its more common applications are in the field of internet of things and embedded systems.
 Extended tests proved its effectiveness on different media like electricity, radio frequency and light.

 ###Basic concepts
 * Every device has an unique 1 byte ID (0-255)